 top of page

-The Qube is a designed to be a self-sufficient single occupant dwelling unit.
+The Qube is a self-sufficient single occupant dwelling unit.
 Its minimal size conforms to federal highway standards without requiring special permits, so it can be easily transported by truck.
-It generates and stores electricity and collects water, both new and used. it accommodates the three main functions of a shelter: cook, sleep and bathe.
-It contains three rooms: kitchen, bedroom and bathroom, and it does so within an 8’-6” cube, that’s 2.6 meters.
-In order to go from bedroom to bathroom, or from kitchen to bedroom, one must exit the module, flip it over onto the appropriate side and walk back in.
-Gravity determines which room one occupies since all the rooms are contained in a single volume.
+It generates and stores electricity and collects water, both new and used, and accommodates the three main functions of a shelter: cook, sleep and bathe.
+It contains three rooms: kitchen, bedroom and bathroom within an 8’-6” cube (2.6 meters.)
+In order to go from bedroom to bathroom, or from kitchen to bedroom, one must exit the module, flip it over onto the appropriate side using a built-in traveling winch system, and walk back in.
+Orientation determines which room one occupies since all the rooms are contained within this single volume.
+Composting toilets are located outside the unit, and provide fertilizer for communal gardens.

 Microhousing competition entry